 Good Help is Hard to Find

-What companies who are experiencing chronic failures, incessant cleanliness issues, and/or adhesion problems of any sort need is help from someone who will not just apply a bandage to a gaping wound.
+Companies experiencing chronic failures, incessant cleanliness issues, and/or adhesion problems of any sort need help from someone who will not just apply a bandage to a gaping wound.
 Companies that are hemorrhaging money, time, and resources trying to figure out how to rescue themselves require a partner to take a step back and assess the problem at a system level.

 Tackling problems on a system-wide scale takes a breadth of knowledge about manufacturing processes, Materials Science, and solutions that are ongoing measures, not one-and-done salves that only treat symptoms.

-To learn more about how experts discover the source of adhesion problems and the steps necessary to eliminate them, download our eBook on the subject: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.”
+To learn more about how experts discover the source of adhesion problems and the steps necessary to eliminate them, download our eBook: The Future of Manufacturing: A Guide to Intelligent Adhesive Bonding Technologies & Methodologies.